amgaten/RoomSampleApp/README.md

 # Overview
 This is a sample app made by following the Android Room with a View - Java codelab to build a simple app using Room database to manage records
+I worked with:

+DAO (data access object)

+LiveData class

+Room database

+Repository

+ViewModel

+XML layout

+RecyclerView

+To transfer the project to GitHub i used command line(CMD) and the functions for GIT in Android Studio, as Add, Commit and Push

 This is the readme for this app, it saves words and arrange them in a list as you can see in these screenshots